As you near retirement, you'll want to brush up on all the rules that apply to your 401(k) money. Here are six things you should know.

 By the time you reach 55, you should have confidence that the amount you are saving is appropriate for your situation.
-If you aren't sure how much to contribute it's time to get a retirement planner to help you figure it out.
+If you aren't sure how much to contribute, it's time to get a retirement planner to help you figure it out.

 How to Invest

 These options automatically diversify the funds for you and keep you from the folly of only choosing funds that had the highest returns last year.
 Investing based on past returns is not a prudent approach.

-03401(k) Vesting and What It Means for You
+401(k) Vesting and What It Means for You

 If you are considering a change of employment or retirement before you decide when to make the change, read up on 401(k) vesting.
 Vesting refers to how much of the 401(k) money that your employer contributed on your behalf gets to go with you.
-Sometimes waiting a few months to make a change could mean you get more.
+Sometimes waiting a few months to make a change could mean you will get more.

-04What to Know Before You Cash Out Your 401(k)
+What to Know Before You Cash Out Your 401(k)

-05What Happens to Your Outstanding 401(k) Loans?
+What Happens to Your Outstanding 401(k) Loans?

-06How to Take Money Out of the Plan
+How to Take Money Out of the Plan

 It is your money, and you need to know how to use it when the time comes.
 Different rules apply depending on your age and your employment status.